AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/reduce-update-cycle-time.md

 Since MBI only performs cache operations for charts found in a dashboard, removing unused charts from your dashboards will decrease your update time.
 Keep in mind that the same chart might be on multiple dashboards - check with your team to make sure they also removed any unused charts.

-{:.bs-callout-info}
+>[!NOTE]
+>
-Removing charts from your dashboard does not delete the chart.
+>Removing charts from your dashboard does not delete the chart.
 You can [add it back any time](../../data-user/dashboards/add-charts-dashboard.md).

 ## Optimize Your Database for Analysis